Ordinary watercourse

 An ordinary watercourse is one of the two types of watercourse in statutory language in England and Wales.

+Definition

 Ordinary watercourses include every river, stream, ditch, drain, cut, dyke, sluice, sewer (other than a public sewer) and passage through which water flows and which does not form part of a main river.
 An internal drainage board where relevant, or lead local authority has permissive powers to carry out flood defence works for ordinary watercourses at their discretion.

-Definition

-An ordinary watercourse is one of the two types of watercourse as set out by statute in England and Wales.
-Ordinary watercourses include every river, stream, ditch, drain, cut, dike/dyke, sluice, sewer (other than a public sewer) and passage through which water flows and which does not form part of a main river.
-The internal drainage boards or local authorities have permissive power to carry out flood defence works for them at their discretion.

 Flood risk management

 Lead Local Flood Authorities have lead responsibility for managing the risk of flooding from surface water, groundwater and ordinary watercourses.
 They have permissive power to carry out flood defence works at their discretion.
 This implies that a residual responsibility to maintain ordinary watercourses, and to report any issues with them to lead local flood authorities, (county councils or unitary authorities) rests in tort with riparian owners, that is owners of land adjoining such watercourses.
 Such watercourses were historically defined as non-navigable watercourses however their designation has changed to those watercourses not included on a 'main rivers map' and whose bed is not owned by an authority.